 Professional Speaker Rates & Fees | Motivational Speaker Brad Montgomery

-Motivational speaker rates vary as much as car prices … from a beat-up, 24 year old Fort Pinto to a top of the line brand-spankin’-new Mercedes.
+Motivational speaker rates vary as much as car prices … from a beat-up, 24 year old Ford Pinto to a top of the line brand-spankin’-new Mercedes.
 But there are some guidelines and ball-park ranges that can get you started.
 This article may not answer all of your questions about speaker rates, but it should at least be a good starting place for a conversation.

 Do Motivational Speakers or Humorist Speakers Charge “by the hour”

 Generally speaking… nope.
 Once a speaker has saved a date for a particular client – and promised not to sell it to a different client – prepared for and traveled to the event site, the difference between speaking for 5 minutes or 85 minutes just isn’t that important.

 If I promise you that I’ll be at your event I will charge my fee regardless of the amount of time I speak.
 When you hire a motivational speaker you’ve bought his or her time whether or not you use it all.

 It is a little like going into Krispy Kreme and telling them you want a discount because you are only going to eat 2 bites of the doughnut.
 It doesn’t matter to them: they cannot re-sell the remaining doughnut so you buy the whole shebang no matter how many bites you take.

 My fees generally are in three categories:

 1. Keynote (Up to 90 minutes.)